MicrosoftDocs/azure-dev-docs/articles/terraform/configure-vs-code-extension-for-terraform.md

 In this article, you learn how to:
 > [!div class="checklist"]

-> * Install the Terraform Visual Studio Code extension for Azure services
+> * Install the Azure Terraform Visual Studio Code extension
-> * Create an Azure resource group to hold other Azure resources
+> * Use the extension's commands to create an Azure resource group
-> * Verify (using Azure CLI and Azure PowerShell within Visual Studio Code) the resource group was created
+> * Verify the resource group was created
-> * Delete the resource group when finished using it
+> * Delete the resource group when finished testing using the extension

 ## 1. Configure your environment